Yegmina/JUNCTION2025/EXPORT_DIAGRAMS_GUIDE.md

 ## Quick Start

-1. Откройте любой `.html` файл в браузере
+1. Open any `.html` file in a browser
-2. Диаграмма отобразится автоматически
+2. The diagram will display automatically
-3. Используйте один из методов ниже для экспорта
+3. Use one of the methods below for export

 ---